 ADOPTS the following CMM in accordance with Articles 8 and 27 of the Convention:

-1. “FAO Standard Specifications for the Marking and Identification of Fishing Vessels” means the Standard Specifications and Guidelines approved by the FAO Committee on Fisheries (COFI) at its 18th Session, Rome, 10-14 April 1989.

-2. Members and Cooperating non-Contracting Parties (CNCPs) shall ensure that fishing vessels, as defined in Article 1(1)(h) of the Convention, that they authorise to fish in the Convention Area are marked in such a way that they can be readily identified, with markings prominently displayed at all times.
+1. Members and Cooperating non-Contracting Parties (CNCPs) shall ensure that fishing vessels, as defined in Article 1(1)(h) of the Convention, that they authorise to fish in the Convention Area are marked in such a way that they can be readily identified, with markings prominently displayed at all times.
 Specifically:

-The vessel’s name and International Radio Call Sign (IRCS) shall be marked on the vessel’s hull or superstructure, port and starboard; fixtures inclined at an angle to the vessel’s side or superstructure would be considered as suitable provided that the angle of inclination would not prevent sighting of the sign from another vessel or from the air.
+The vessel’s name and International Radio Call Sign (IRCS) shall be marked on the vessel’s hull or superstructure, port and starboard.

-In addition, the vessel’s IRCS shall be marked on a deck, which is any horizontal plane including the top of the wheelhouse, except as provided in paragraph 4 below.
-Should an awning or other temporary cover obscure the mark on a deck in part or full, the awning or cover shall also be marked.
-These marks should be placed athwartships with the top of the numbers or letters towards the bow.
+In addition, the vessel’s IRCS shall be marked on a deck, which is any horizontal plane including the top of the wheelhouse.

-Vessels to which an IRCS has not been assigned shall be marked, as specified in (a) and (b) above, with the characters allocated by the International Telecommunication Union (ITU) to the member or CNCP of the Commission concerned or such other characters of national identification as may be required under bilateral fishery agreements and followed by, as appropriate, the fishing authorisation or vessel registration number assigned to the vessel by the member or CNCP of the Commission concerned.
+Vessels to which an IRCS has not been assigned shall be marked, as specified in (a) and (b) above, with the characters allocated by the International Telecommunication Union (ITU)or vessel registration number assigned to the vessel by the member or CNCP.
 In such cases, a hyphen shall be placed between the nationality identification characters and the fishing authorisation or registration number identifying the vessel.

-Members and CNCPs shall ensure that marks:
+2. Members and CNCPs shall ensure that marks: